 Teaching, while both challenging and demanding, is an incredibly rewarding profession.
 Teachers work in an exciting and fast-paced environment where they are required to make quick decisions throughout the day; deliver effective instruction; cultivate a rigorous and nurturing climate for learning; and foster the academic, social, and emotional growth of their students.
 Teachers derive great personal satisfaction by improving the lives of their students.
 If you are interested in a personally fulfilling career helping children realize their dreams, improving our society and advancing social justice, find out why becoming a teacher is the right choice for you.

-This AFT Common Core brochure offers helpful questions as teachers implement the Common Core State Standards for Mathematics.
+This Common Core resource offers helpful questions as teachers implement the Common Core State Standards for Mathematics in elementary grades.